cpchalk/gpcheckx/README.md

 ./bin/kbprog -wd -t 1000 -me 50000 h93

-Run parts 1 and 2 of the 'add diagonals' script three times.
+Run parts 1 and 2 of the 'add diagonals' script two times.

 h93.wa will now be correct, follow up with